 Fire Door Certification Schemes Explained: Certifire, BM TRADA, Q-Mark and BWF

 Fire doors are one of the few building products where failure is measured in minutes and paid for in lives, which is why UK law requires them to be independently certified rather than simply declared fit for purpose by the people who make and sell them.
 The trouble is that "certified" is not a single thing.
 A specifier staring at a manufacturer's datasheet is confronted with a thicket of logos, scheme names, test reports and reference numbers, some of which carry genuine technical weight and some of which exist mainly to look reassuring on a brochure.
 Understanding the certification landscape is the difference between installing a door that will actually perform in a fire and installing something that merely looks the part.
 This guide walks through the four main third-party schemes operating in the UK, explains what each one actually proves, and sets out how to verify that any door you buy, including anything from our certified fire door range, is the genuine article.
+For a concise overview of the schemes and the certification evidence we supply with every door, see our fire door certification hub.

 Why third-party certification matters